Galician-Style Octopus in Pressure Cooker

-Galician-Style Octopus in Pressure Cooker is a traditional Spanish recipe that satisfies all tastes: a warm dish in winter and a cold dish in summer.
+The Galician-Style Octopus in Pressure Cooker is a Spanish traditional recipe that satisfies all tastes: a warm dish in winter and a cold dish in summer.
 The result is always the same: delicious.
-Spaniards usually enjoy it as Tapas, that is, as an appetizer, combined with other tastings before an important course, or just as one of the many snacks, during a wine or beer aperitif.
-I prefer to consider it a proper main course, simple and impressive, that everyone always likes.
-You can reduce the cooking time if you use the pressure cooker, as in this case, and a nicely cleaned octopus from your trusted fishmonger.
-If you plan to buy a frozen one, no problem, but make sure it’s of excellent quality.
-You will have to wait for it to thaw, and always do it in the refrigerator, but the result will still be perfect.
+Spaniards usually enjoy it as Tapas, that is, as an appetizer, combined with other tastings before a main course, or just as one of many snacks during a wine or beer-based aperitif.
+I prefer to consider it a true main course, simple and impressive, which everyone always likes.
+You can reduce the time if you use a pressure cooker and a well-cleaned octopus from your trusted fishmonger, as in this case.
+If you intend to buy a frozen one, no problem, but make sure it is of excellent quality.
+You’ll have to wait for it to thaw, and always do it in the refrigerator, but the result will still be perfect.

-To make it more fragrant, I added a personal touch by mincing with a knife a clove of preserved confit lemons, which I never miss having.
+To make it more fragrant, I added a personal touch by chopping a clove of Preserved Confit Lemons that I never do without.

-For those unfamiliar with the pressure cooker and want to try it safely, I leave the link to my article below, along with those of other octopus-based recipes
+For those not very familiar with the pressure cooker and wanting to try it safely, I leave the link to my article below, along with that of other octopus-based recipes

 Ingredients